gruppe-i-co-design/paper/paper.md

 ## Space

-In hardware everything is running concurrently unlike in software where the code is executed in sequence.
-There are ways to make code concurrent in software, but it has some restrictions that we dont have in hardware.
-By being able to run everything concurrently in hardware we can implement some sorting algorithms a bit different then we would in software to make the algorithm execute / finish faster.
+In hardware, everything is running concurrently unlike in software where the code is executed in sequence.
+There are ways to make code concurrent in software, but it has some restrictions that we do not have in hardware.
+By being able to run everything concurrently in the hardware we can implement some sorting algorithms a bit different then we would in software to make the algorithm execute/finish faster.
 This is a good thing making some hardware implementations much faster than in software.
-This comes with a big cost with regards to the resources need, we can see in figure.x that the resources need for the odd-even sort are immensly larger compared to the other sorting algorithms.
+This comes with a big cost with regards to the resources needed, we can see in figure.x that the resources needed for the odd-even sort are immensely larger compared to the other sorting algorithms.

 In conclusion, ...